 As a child, I accompanied my parents on fishing and camping trips and, although I didn't realize it until years later, those trips instilled in me a love of nature.
 In 1998, I upgraded from the cheap point & shoot film camera I had been using to an SLR kit without knowing the first thing about shutter speed, aperture, or film sensitivity (ASA/ISO).
 During my initial efforts to learn to use the camera, I found I enjoyed photographing nature, scenery, and wildlife most.
 I have had hobbies come and go throughout my life, but I have never tired of photographing the beauty of our planet.

-Things I don't do and currently have no plans on doing are: HDR (on the computer), focus stacking, and plug-in post processing.
+Things I don't do and currently have no plans on doing are: HDR (on the computer), focus stacking, combining two or more photos into one, or plug-in post processing.
 I consider any changes beyond the four I outlined as actions that create digital art and not a photograph.
 There's nothing wrong with doing any of that, but I feel such changes should be readily presented with the resultant image to avoid deceiving the viewer.
 And such images should be classified as digital art and not as photographs.
-Finally, and quite strange for a digital photographer, I don't own or use any Adobe products other than the free PDF reader.
-The minimal editing I do to my photos is done with a program called Paint Shop Pro (mostly version 7 because it is fast and easy to use but I use the newer module-based X5 version only for batch conversions since I don't care for its interface at all).
+Finally, and quite strange for a digital photographer, I don't own or use any Adobe products whatsoever.
+The minimal editing I do to my photos is done with a program called Paint Shop Pro (mostly version 7 because it is fast and easy to use but I use a newer module-based X5 version only for batch conversions since I don't care for its interface at all).